-Keywords: behavioral medicine; cancer; psychological distress; posttraumatic growth; relationships and illness
+Keywords: behavioral medicine; cancer; psychological distress; symptom management; quality of life

 I received my B.A. in psychology from the University of Michigan and a Ph.D. in clinical psychology from the University of Southern California in Los Angeles.
 I completed an APA-approved clinical internship at the Palo Alto Veteran’s Affairs Medical Center, followed by a National Institute of Mental Health research postdoctoral fellowship in the Department of Psychiatry at Stanford University.
 After working for four years as a faculty member in the Department of Psychiatry at the University of California, San Francisco, I moved to Toronto in 2007 to join the Department of Psychology at Ryerson University.

 My teaching interests include courses in both clinical and health psychology.
 I have supervised numerous trainees on research methodology, as well as cognitive-behavioral therapy.
 At Ryerson, I have taught graduate-level Psychopathology, Professional Ethics, and Treatment of Psychological Disorders.
-My undergraduate level courses include Abnormal Psychology and Introduction to Clinical Psychology.
+My undergraduate level courses have included Abnormal Psychology, Introduction to Clinical Psychology, and Death, Dying & Bereavement.

 Representative and Recent Publications (please see CV for a complete listing):